tgarg-splunk/splunk-operator/docs/PremiumApps.md

 * Access to the [Splunk Enterprise Security](https://splunkbase.splunk.com/app/263/) app package.
 * Pod resource specs that meet the [Enterprise Security hardware requirements](https://docs.splunk.com/Documentation/ES/latest/Install/DeploymentPlanning#Hardware_requirements).
 * Enterprise Security Version 6.4.1 or 6.6.0 as Splunk Operator requires Splunk Enterprise 8.2.2 or later.
 For more information regarding Splunk Enterprise and Enterprise Security compatibility, see the [version compatibility matrix](https://docs.splunk.com/Documentation/VersionCompatibility/current/Matrix/CompatMatrix).
+* If installing to an Indexer Cluster, access to the corresponding Splunk_TA_ForIndexers app from the Enterprise Security package (resides in SplunkEnterpriseSecuritySuite/install/splunkcloud/splunk_app_es/Splunk_TA_ForIndexers-<version>.spl).
+In Indexer Clustering deployments, this app must be deployed to indexer cluster members to ensure they have the proper indexes, props, and transforms configurations.